-For example: dilute 5 μl sample in 1.0 ml sample buffer and mix well by vortexing (sample pipettes are not suitable for mixing).
+Example: Add 5 μl of sample in 1.0 ml sample buffer and mix well by vortexing (sample pipettes are not suitable for mixing).

-NOTE: The calibrator is ready for use, do not dilute it.
+NOTE: The calibrator and control are prediluted and ready for use, do not dilute them.

 Incubation